CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-3/Border-Gateway-Protocol-BGP.md

 ASNs were originally 16-bit numbers, but were later modified to be 32-bit.
 FRRouting supports both 16-bit and  32-bit ASNs, but most implementations still run with 16-bit ASNs.

+{{%notice note%}}

+In a VRF-lite deployment (where multiple independent routing tables working simultaneously on the same switch), Cumulus Linux supports multiple ASNs.

+{{%/notice%}}

 ## eBGP and iBGP

 When BGP is used to peer between autonomous systems, the peering is referred to as *external BGP* or eBGP.
 When BGP is used within an autonomous system, the peering used is referred to as *internal BGP* or iBGP. eBGP peers have different ASNs while iBGP peers have the same ASN.